postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### What can I test with monitors?

 You can use uptime monitors to ensure your servers are online and are responding promptly.
-You also can write detailed [test suites](/docs/writing-scripts/test-scripts/) for collection-based monitors to check for proper behavior, business logic, error handling, and so on.
+You also can [write tests](/docs/writing-scripts/test-scripts/) for collection-based monitors to check for proper behavior, business logic, error handling, and so on.

 ### How many monitors can I create?